cloudfoundry/bosh-azure-cpi-release/docs/advanced/migrate-basic-lb-to-standard-lb/README.md

     ```

 1. Navigate to your DNS provider, and create entries for the following domains.
+Wait until DNS propagations are finished globally.

     * `*.<your-domain>` is resolved to the new public IP address of Router load balancer (Standard SKU).